Metal Slug 4

-is a run and gun arcade game for the Neo-Geo console/arcade platform, developed by Mega Enterprise along with Noise Factory and Playmore.
+is a run and gun video game developed by Mega Enterprise and Noise Factory and published by Playmore for the Neo Geo arcade and home platforms.
 It was released in 2002 for the Neo-Geo MVS arcade platform, and is the fourth game in the Metal Slug series.
 Two years later, Playmore published Metal Slug 4 for consoles.

 Metal Slug 4 retains the same gameplay as previous titles, with the addition of some enemies, bosses, weapons, several vehicles and a bonus combo system.
 It was ported to Xbox and PlayStation 2 as a stand-alone game in Japan and Europe, and along with Metal Slug 5 as a compilation in North America and South Korea.
-The Nintendo Switch version was released in 2018.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 Gameplay

 Gameplay screenshot, showing Nadia and Trevor battling multiple enemies.

 A bonus scoring system was added that allows the player to be rewarded depending on how many enemies are killed in the time allotted.
 The time allotted is determined from the type of emblem that is picked up.
 A time meter will appear on the top of the screen, and if the player lives through the end of the level, they will be awarded bonus points for badges that represent feats accomplished.
 Eri and Tarma were replaced with Nadia and Trevor.